 - Cloud Functions

-In the following example, an App Engine standard environment app and Cloud Functions use a Serverless VPC Access connector to send requests to internal resources in the VPC network.
+In the following example, App Engine, Cloud Functions, and Cloud Run use a Serverless VPC Access connector to send requests to internal resources in the VPC network.

-- The Serverless VPC Access connector is in the same project and region as the App Engine app and Cloud Functions.
+- The Serverless VPC Access connector is in the same project and region as the serverless services.

 - The connector is attached to the VPC network that contains the destination resources.
 The connector can access resources in other VPC networks and Google Cloud projects if you use VPC Network Peering.